crazyserver/vagrant_moodle/README.md

 This will start the VM getting and executing the latest updates.
 This should take a few minutes.

+After that all you need is to enter to your [Vagrant VM] on http://moodle.test/

 You may also want to use vagrant standard commands:

 * **vagrant up** to start the VM.